 Beagles are intelligent pack dogs who loves the company of other dogs and people.
 They are the happiest when they have company.
 Owing to their friendly nature, they often are experimented upon in laboratories 🙁

 Obedience and selfless dedication has often proved fatal for my kindred friends, the Beagles.
 As a subject of lab tests for pharmaceutical or cosmetic products, they often end up having spent an entire lifetime in confinements.
 Imagine, the plight of a dog having never seen the open skies or the green pastures to roll on.
 Not even an iota of sunlight but syringes and chemicals.

 The footage below from Animal Rescue Media Education (ARME) shows beagles that were rescued from a California university animal testing lab seeing sunlight and stepping on grass for the first time.

 Closer home, we have Antorleena who adopted Muffin, the rescued beagle.
-In the trailing lines we have her account of being parent to a rescued beagle.
+In the trailing lines, we have her account of being a parent to a rescued beagle.

 After having Muffin we are glad that she rescued us.
 Rescuing dogs actually make us humans better.
 They can’t speak of their trauma or bitter experiences but their eyes speak a lot…we can only guess what they might have gone through…let’s not ask them any questions…let’s help them forget the past with all our love and affection.